netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    Other related efforts were explored in the past, e.g., {{?I-D.liu-netmod-yang-schedule}}.

-   Thanks to Reshad Rahman for the great YANG Doctors review and Per Andersson for the OPSDIR review.
+   Thanks to Reshad Rahman for the great YANG Doctors review, Mahesh Jethanandani for the AD review, and Per Andersson for the OPSDIR review.